dfacoet/export-komoot/README.md

 # export-komoot

-This is a proof-of-concept which allows you to export your planned tours from [Komoot](https://www.komoot.com).
+This is a proof-of-concept which allows you to export your tours from [Komoot](https://www.komoot.com).

 Note that this is a unofficial tool which uses private API's from Komoot and can break at any time…